EmilPD/Asterisk-TennisStats/README.md

 - Full Sample data (all lists at once)
 #### With JSON Importer
 - List of all countries
+#### With XML Importer
+- Add data for tickets
+- Add data for tennis Events

 ### Data to be added with console application
 Simple ways to add data